 Posted by Ben Gooden on Thu, Mar 14, 2019 @ 3:49 AM

-Considering Australia’s excess carbon emissions, trees are useful to have around.
+Considering the worlds excess carbon emissions, urban trees are not just nice to have around but crucial.
 Through the miracle of photosynthesis, trees breathe in carbon dioxide and breathe out vital oxygen.
-However, trees do far more for Australia than help with our greenhouse problem.
+However, urban trees do far more for the world than help with our greenhouse problem.

 For a start, trees make us happy.
 Studies from Australian universities analysed 2.2 million tweets on Twitter and found that tweets made from parks were more positive in nature than tweets from built-up areas.
 So why are people in parks so happy?

 In a world that’s becoming increasingly urbanised, parks provide a welcome respite from the stress of living in cities.
-With nine out of 10 Australians living in urban areas – and two thirds of us living in capital cities – more people are flocking to parks to exercise, meet friends and attend events.
+With nine out of 10 Australians live in urban areas – and two thirds of Australians live in capital cities – more people are flocking to parks to exercise, meet friends and attend events.
 We’re also getting back to nature to combat the health risks – both physical and mental – of high-density urban living.

 Decades of research shows that experiences of nature are associated with a wide range of positive health outcomes, including improved physical health (such as reduced blood pressure and allergies), improved mental health (such as reduced stress), greater social wellbeing and uptake of positive health behaviours.
 Whether it’s walking the dog, strolling in the park or playing games outdoors, being connected with nature provides proven relief from stress and anxiety.

 Related: How to Plant Trees in Urban Areas